NoahRothgaber/welcome_terminal_python/README.md

                                         print current weather at provided city/state,
                                         print dad joke,
                                         and prompt for updates via apt.
-If you are to use this program yourself, you will need to provide and open weather map api key in a file called "dont_commit".
+If you are to use this program yourself, you will need to provide an open weather map api key in a file called "dont_commit".